starteNCS/drl-bomberman/scripts/q_learning/README.md

 This directory contains an deep reinforcement learning agent for the bomberman game.
 The agent makes use of:
 - Deep q networks
 - Epsilon decay
+  - The epsilon greedy was already used in the base deep q network.
+Using epsilon greedy, the agent will choose a random action of the action space, when a random value is below the epsilon-value.
+    With epsilon decay, this epsilon value will decrease over time.
+Therefore the agent will explore a lot in the beginning (by choosing random actions) and later depend more on the trained behaviour
 - Replay Buffers
+  - With replay buffers, the agent saves a tupel of the old state (S_t-1), the action taken in this state (a_t-1), the reward it gained for choosing action A_t-1 in S_t-1 (R_t-1) and the resulting state (S_t).
+    Then in every step the algorithm chooses n random (S_t-1, A_t-1, R_t-1, S_t) tupel and trains itself on those.
+    Using this approach the experience gained from the environment becomes less correlated between states.
 - Double Q Learning
+  - As the name suggests, double q learning trains two separate networks.
+A policy network and a target network.

 ## File structure